 Please note that following the EU referendum of 23 June 2016, the immigration status of EU students studying in the UK under the Erasmus+ programme and UK students studying in the EU and elsewhere under Erasmus+ has not changed.
 They will continue to be eligible for their Erasmus+ grant until at least as long as we remain a member of the EU, and could be extended beyond this.

-The University of Northampton has over 40 Erasmus agreements with partners throughout Europe.
+We have over 40 Erasmus agreements with partners throughout Europe.
 If you are studying with one of our partner institutions it may be possible for you to study at the University of Northampton, gaining credits which count towards your degree.

 Our Erasmus academic co-ordinators will guide you in your choice of programme to ensure that you can study the right subject areas with the correct number of credits.
 CAF modules usually last for a whole academic year but students who choose to study for a shorter period of time will be accredited with the appropriate number of credits.
 All courses are taught in English, and our English Language requirement is IELTS 6.0 or equivalent for Undergraduate study and IELTS 6.5 or equivalent for Postgraduate study.
-Mobility periods of 1 trimester or 1 academic year are offered and there are opportunities for Erasmus placements on some courses.
+Mobility periods of one trimester or one academic year are offered and there are opportunities for Erasmus placements on some courses.

 To find out more information on mobility opportunities, contact the University’s Erasmus and Mobility Co-ordinator Ann Pillans.